stavsap/ComfyUI-Discord-Bot/Docs/UserGuide.md

 ### /q {message}

 Queue a workflow of the current handler with a given message.
 The message should contain all the required information and syntax for the current handler.

+To make efficient prompting without the need to deal with long repeating prompts check the [prefix](#prefix-prefix), [postfix](#postfix-postfix) and [refs](#ref-set-ref-value) features.

+The message will be processed by appending a prefix if set to the beginning of the message then appending the postfix if set to the end of the message, then the message`s refs will be replaced with their corresponding value.

 ### /ref-set {ref} {value}